Dialectical Reconciliation via Structured Argumentative Dialogues: Approximating Explainee Understanding

+Note that we assume that the explainee's knowledge base is dynamic, capable of assimilating new information from the explainer.
+We also assume that the explainee, as a rational agent, actively seeks to understand the explainer's perspective and integrates this information into $\KB_E$ (Definition~\ref{def:kb_update}).\footnote{Recall that $KB_E$ is what the explainee thinks the agent's knowledge is, which means that they have no qualms adopting information from $KB_R$.}

-\begin{example} Using the example from Section \ref{example}, upon termination of the dialogue, the explainee will sequentially update $KB_e$ with the explainer's arguments until the topic $\varphi$ of the dialogue is entailed by $KB_e$ (i.e.,~$KB_e \models h$ and $KB_e \models c$, where $h$ and $c$ are the two queries uttered by the explainee).
-The table below shows how the similarity between the knowledge bases evolves with each update:
+\begin{example} Consider the DR dialogue from the illustrative example.
+Upon dialogue termination, the explainee sequentially updates $\KB_E$ with the explainer's arguments until the dialogue topic $\Phi = \{c, d\}$ is entailed by $\KB_E$ (i.e., $\KB_E \models c$ and $\KB_E \models d$).
+Table~\ref{example-KB_update} illustrates the evolution of the knowledge base similarity with each update.